 To beginner eye, Painting can look very similar at first glance but you should know the main Difference between Acrylic and Oil Painting.
-It’s not important just from a knowledge perspective but how we approach to clean and preserve it as well.

 At first glance, both of these paint mediums look similar, and unless you are actively trying to determine the paint medium or have a trained eye for art, it can become very confusing.